OTHER TICKET OPTIONS

 If you would like to admit responsibility with explanation:

 You may admit responsibility with explanation of the circumstances by turning your ticket over and checking “Admit Responsibility with Explanation” and signing your name.
 On a separate piece of paper please write an explanation and include your phone number and address as well as payment for the ticket (Prices may be viewed on our website at Civil Infraction/Traffic Fees Table).
-When the Court receives your ticket and explanation, the Attorney Magistrate will review the explanation.
-A disposition will be sent to you within 3 weeks stating whether or not the charge has been reduced or dismissed.
+When the Court receives your ticket and explanation, the matter will be reviewed and a disposition will be sent to you in about 3 weeks.

 If you would like to deny responsibility: